 Common cell abnormalities include:

-- Squamous intraepithelial lesion: This diagnosis indicates possible precancerous cellular changes that are likely to need further testing.
+Squamous intraepithelial lesion: These lesions indicate possible precancerous cellular changes that are likely to need further testing.

 - Low grade: A low-grade lesion has a low risk of progressing to cancer in the near future.

 - High grade: A high-grade lesion has a high risk of progressing to cancer sooner rather than later.

 - Atypical glandular cells: This diagnosis is indicative of abnormal cells in the endocervix.
 These will require further testing.

 - Squamous cell cancer or adenocarcinoma: This diagnosis signals the likelihood of cancer and depends on the cell type that is atypical.
 Further testing is required.